 Bottom line: Is CactusVPN good?

 CactusVPN has solid security standards, including AES-256 encryption and a strict no-logs policy, but its limited server network and struggles to unblock geo-restrictions are disappointing.
-But it does support for unlimited devices, which could be appealing for individuals with multiple devices or large families.
+CactusVPN does support unlimited simultaneous connections, which is appealing for users with multiple devices or large households.

-If you're looking for a VPN option with a wide range of servers that stand up to all our tests, check out our list of the best VPN services around.
+If you're looking for a VPN option with a wide range of servers that perform well across our tests, check out our list of the best VPNs.